How to Animate Inertial Bounce Expressions in After Effects

 adjust decayadjust decayadjust decay

-And if we look at the graph editor, it’s going to that.
+And if we look at the graph editor, it’s going to reflect that.
 So we just get a little bit of overshoot, we get a little bit of bounce back, and then it settles very quickly compared to before.

 graphgraphgraph

-Rather than tweak the animations for every single leaf, we’re going to use the leaf controller layer that we created earlier.
+Rather than tweak the animations for every leaf, we’re going to use the leaf controller layer that we created earlier.
 Let’s add some slider controls to the leaf controller layer.
 So with the leaf controller selected, go to the Effects and Presets panel and type in “Slider Control”.
 Apply this to the Layer Control by double-clicking on it.

 slider controlsslider controlsslider controls